InteropIO/finsemble-seed/README.md

 ### Installation

-** Note :** We recommend using "bash" for Windows instead of the standard windows command line.
+*Note: We recommend using "bash" for Windows instead of the standard windows command line.
 Bash is a little better than the Windows command line (particularly on Windows 7).
 [Git for Windows]((https://git-scm.com/downloads)) includes Bash.
-Here is a [standalone version of Bash](https://sourceforge.net/projects/win-bash/files/shell-complete/latest/).
+Here is a [standalone version of Bash](https://sourceforge.net/projects/win-bash/files/shell-complete/latest/).*

 Open a command prompt or Bash and change to the directory in which you have cloned this repository.
 Then run: